-Laser Spine Institute performs and outpatient procedure called Facet Thermal Ablation during which a surgeon uses a laser to clean the facet joint and permanently deaden the medial branch nerve, similar to how an oral nerve is deadened during a root canal.
+Laser Spine Institute performs an outpatient procedure called facet thermal ablation, during which a surgeon uses a laser to clean the facet joint and permanently deaden the medial branch nerve, similar to how an oral nerve is deadened during a root canal.
 This procedure is performed through a small incision and requires minimal recovery time.
-Contact Laser Spine Institute today to learn more about Facet Thermal Ablation and our other safe and effective outpatient procedures that be used to treat a variety of spinal conditions – such as bone spurs, bulging discs or herniated discs, sciatica, and other degenerative spine diseases.
-We can help you rediscover your life without back or neck pain.
+Contact Laser Spine Institute today to learn more about facet thermal ablation and our other minimally invasive outpatient procedures that can be performed to treat a variety of spinal conditions – such as bone spurs, bulging discs or herniated discs, sciatica and other degenerative spine diseases.
+We can help you find relief from neck and back pain.